alantech/alanlang-homepage/src/landing.md

 &nbsp;

+The `alan` compiler and runtime apply the possible parallelism in the users' code without the need for concurrent or asynchronous programming by enforcing predictable execution.
 `alan` has predictable execution by not allowing unbounded loops nor recursion.
-The `alan` compiler and runtime apply the possible parallelism in the users' code without the need for concurrent or asynchronous programming.
 Learn more about `alan` through our [blog](), [documentation](https://docs.alantechnologies.com), or [source code](https://github.com/alantech).

 ## Try Alan